 Away from mediocrity, a unicorn is on the loose

-Disclaimer: You've passed through the humorless corporate cog filter and arrived at our sarcasm sanctuary where we can speak freely, without fear of faux-offended proprietary police ruining on our 'my-little-uni-pony-with-lightning-bolts-shooting-out-its-butt' parade.
+Disclaimer: You've passed through the humorless corporate cog filter and arrived at our sarcasm sanctuary where we can speak freely, without fear of faux-offended proprietary police raining on our 'my-little-uni-pony-with-lightning-bolts-shooting-out-its-butt' parade.

 Each month, Bolt parks on the desk of the Unicorn Award Winner as a simple, silly recognition of the Plan B’er who goes the furthest in demonstrating what Plan B-style service is all about.

 READY FOR MORE DETAIL ON THE SYMBOLISM?